bwoods/Architecture/README.md

 # A Composable Architecture

-The Swift Composable Architecture library improved upon previous Redux-inspired patterns by leveraging the capabilies of the Swift language to acheive better **Type Safety**, **Ergonomics**, and **Performance**.
+The Swift Composable Architecture library improved upon previous Redux-inspired patterns by leveraging the capabilies of the Swift language to acheive better **Type Safety**, **Ergonomics** and **Performance**.

 This crate attempts to do the same to The Swift Composable Architecture by leveraing the capabilities of the Rust language and ecosystem.